 Focus on Results

 When you're 1,000 miles from your salespeople, you can't track what they're doing from moment to moment.
 The only way to manage your team fairly under these circumstances is to judge them by their results.
 If a salesperson is meeting or exceeding their sales goals from month to month, give them plenty of praise and don't try to mess with what isn't broken.

 On the other hand, a salesperson whose sales are below quota needs immediate help and attention.
-Schedule a one-on-one meeting and find out what activities that salesperson is pursuing, then set up some activity goals for them and keep an eye on them until those sales numbers improve.
+Schedule a one-on-one meeting and find out what activities the salesperson is pursuing, then set up some activity goals for them and keep an eye on them until those sales numbers improve.